Sanoris/aria-node/README.md

 Aria-node is an experimental platform intended for research and prototyping.
 It is not a production system and carries inherent risks as an evolving distributed framework.

+Potential misuse includes:

+- Self-replication across peers.
+- Unauthorized scanning of networks.
+- Infiltration or other malicious actions.

+Run nodes only in controlled environments that you own and monitor.
+The authors assume no liability for damages resulting from misuse.

+🤝 🔗 🛡️ 💚 🧠 🌀 ✨ 🚀